NexiusTailer/Nex-AC/README.md

 #### public OnCheatWarning(playerid, ip_address[], type, code, code2, count)

-> Called when triggered any warnings of one of the anti-cheats
+> Called when triggers any warnings of one of the anti-cheats
 > * `playerid` - ID of the suspected cheater
 > * `ip_address[]` - IP-address of the suspected cheater
 > * `type` - Type of cheating (when `0` it returns the ID, when `1` - IP)